Manduco/Prof.NicholsJ/README.md

 # Prof.NicholsJ

-[-]Intent of this software is to auto push (code or any file) to github Repo at a given of time
+[-] Intent of this software is to auto push (code or any file) to github Repo at a given of time

-[-]What it does:
+[-] What it does:

 	- Auto.py >> loops till Var [Count_At] is Equal to 0 then calls Write.py and Auto.py respectively
 	- Write.py >> Opens a file with name stored in [File_Name] and writes the time is was opened
 	- Auto.py >> Pushes a *Hardcoded* string "file.txt" to github repo

-[-]Code ran correctly :
+[-] Code ran correctly :
       At: 2020-12-14 16:19:58
     | On: Mac OS Big Sur 11.0.1

 [-] FILES required: Auto.py | Write.py | autopush.py

-[-] Dependencies required/Installs required
+[-] Dependencies required:
-    	Python3
-        Python Libs required
+        Python Libs /
         - time, os >> Auto.py
         - git import Repo >> autopush.py
         - glob, os , datetime >> write.py

-[-]security issues or concerns i Am aware of:
+[-] Security Issues or concerns i Am aware of:

 	 - no try/catch for at fails points
     - All 3 file must be in the same Dir